davidbarone/Dbarone.Net.Mapper/Documentation.md

 ConverterMapperOperator.CanMap()
 ```
 #### Summary
- The [ConverterMapperOperator](#dbaronenetmapperconvertermapperoperator) operator is able to map when a converter function exists between the from and to types.
+ The [ConverterMapperOperator](#dbaronenetmapperconvertermapperoperator) operator is able to map when a converter function exists between the source and target types.
 Note that in this case the operator does not recursively map the members.

 #### Type Parameters:
 None